Hotz99/hardhat/docs/report.md

 #### Category (on-chain, readable)

 - Tells the public _“this user is in bracket X.”_
-- Communicates minimal information
+- Useful for lenders, analytics, and quick on-chain policy checks (e.g., eligibility)
 - Not cryptographically tied to the real score
-- Cannot prevent a user from later changing the off-chain score they show to different lenders
+- Cannot prove integrity across time: a user may later change the off-chain score they show to different lenders
-- Cannot prove integrity across time

 #### Hash commitment (on-chain, opaque)